Pro Football Reference Blog

 156

 Forrest Gregg, a versatile lineman, dominated the NFL for 15 seasons.
-Starting as an offensive tackle with the Green Bay Packers, he earned eight Pro Bowls and helped them win four NFL championships under Lombardi.
+Starting as an offensive tackle with the Green Bay Packers, he earned nine Pro Bowls and helped them win five NFL championships under Lombardi.
 Later, he transitioned to coaching multiple teams, even leading the Bengals to the Super Bowl in 1981.
-It was Gregg’s amazing, consistent play, though, that earned him a place in the Hall and in the NFL right tackle rankings.
+It was Gregg’s amazingly consistent play, though, that earned him a place in the Hall and in these NFL right tackle rankings.

 Bob Brown